ElesCloud/ESCDocuments/Training_PhaseOne.md

      - R/D/S: 0/0/0
      - Comments:

-This will aid us in staying efficient and organized, so we are not constantly wondering who has done what. **Also, to receive credit for the trainers-only Showstopper reward, you must post each phase individually.**
+This will aid us in staying efficient and organized, so we are not constantly wondering who has done what. **Also, to receive credit for the trainers-only Showstopper revolver, you must post each phase individually to be counted.**

 **PHASE ONE COMPLETE.
 Proceed to [Phase Two](https://github.com/ElesCloud/ESCDocuments/blob/main/Training_PhaseTwo.md).**